thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 load_dotenv()
 ```

-We have to load in our API_KEY BEFORE calling our agents so the API_KEY is ready for them to use it...
+In `main.py`, we have to load in our API_KEY BEFORE calling our agents so the API key is ready for them to use...

-As long as we never share the content of this .env file with any other person or system our OpenAI account is protected
+As long as we never share the content of this .env file with any other person or system, our OpenAI account is protected from abuse by others

-## Try running the crew again - THIS SHOULD WORK 🤞
+## If we run the crew again - THIS SHOULD WORK - and indeed it does 🤞

 - `python src/our_crew_of_agents/main.py`